christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

    how we trigger the validation.

   {% highlight PHP startinline %}
-  // From the PostController
+  // From the PhotoController
-  public function store(StorePostRequest $request)
+  public function store(StorePhotoRequest $request)
   {
       // The incoming request is valid...
   }